jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-This will change the prompt to last name: as wait until user press enter, then it will resolve the promise, so you will see text on thee screen with
+This will change the prompt to last name: and wait until user press enter, then it will resolve the promise, so you will see text on thee screen with
 your name.

-Unfortunately you can return the promise and in then return the string, because when you return a promise terminal will be paused, so you will not
+Unfortunately you can't return the promise and in then return the string, because when you return a promise terminal will be paused, so you will not
 see last name: prompt.

 Other option to read text from user is to use nested interpreter using push where you can have logic and ask for more then one thing.